© www.utopianature.com 2006-2008

 Savannah Sparrow - common fall to spring; TC;UP;U

-Baird's Sparrow - G.Lasley photo Vanderpool, accidental spring; U
+Baird's Sparrow - G.Lasley photo Vanderpool= x in spring; x once in W

-Song Sparrow - occasional to rare fall to spring; TC;UP;LC
+Song Sparrow - occasional to uncommon fall to spring; TC;UP;LC

-Lincoln's Sparrow - common migrant, uncommon in winter, TC;UP
+Lincoln's Sparrow - common migrant, scarce in winter, TC;UP

 Swamp Sparrow - rare in fall or winter; UP;UR

-White-throated Sparrow - occasional to rare in winter; TC;UP
+White-throated Sparrow - occasional to rare, mostly in winter; TC;UP

 White-crowned Sparrow - uncommon fall to spring; TC;UP